ethangraham2001/ba5-summaries/markdown/com301-final.md

 - `su <UID>` changes active user.
 If no `UID` is specified, then it switches to super user.
 Doing this is dangerous.

+### Directories

+Directories are marked with the `d` bit at the beginning of `ls -l` output on UNIX/Linux systems.
+Read privilege `r` means that we can only list the contents of the file - for example with `ls` command. `x` privilege means that we can perform operations on that directory, such as changing into it with `cd`.

 ### Special Rights

 There are `suid` and `sgid` bits that serve to indicate that a file is not run